Derican/Easy-Vault/README.md

 ## Q&A

 1. The timer of vault disappeared!
-   1. Check whether you've installed Inventory HUD+, if so, please disable **Inventory** tab.
+   1. Check whether you've installed Inventory HUD+, if so, please disable **Potion** tab.
    2. Report in the issues.